noec764/erpnext/docs/dooks/setting-up/integrations/braintree-integration.md

 ## Setup Braintree

-To enable Braintree in your Dooks account, you need to configure the following parameters:
+To enable Braintree in your Dokie account, you need to configure the following parameters:

 - Merchant ID
 - Public Key